wlodev-labs/website-template/readme.md

 }
 ```

-Then in a single `RenderBlocks` component, you pass the prepared blocks and use it in pages where you define collection in payloadcms.
+In the `RenderBlocks` component, you pass the prepared blocks and use it on pages where the corresponding collection is defined in Payload CMS.

 ```
 import React, { Fragment } from 'react'